denzelabad/OzFish-Classification/README.md

 Baited Underwater Video Stations (BRUVS) are a tool used to monitor and survey fish in a variety of underwater habitats, and involve lowering stationary video cameras rigged with bait to the seafloor to attract and record nearby fish.
 After discovering a few online livestreams of these BRUVS I found myself in awe of how interesting some fish looked and constantly questioned what species of fish were being shown; they consisted of raw footage with no commentary or labels so any fish that appeared could not be identified.
 Instead of scouring Google to find each fish, I figured I could use my machine learning knowledge to try and create a classification model that would help solve that problem.

 This project uses the Ozfish dataset for testing and training which can be found [here](https://github.com/open-AIMS/ozfish).
+It consists of over 80k image crops of 496 different species of fish taken from a BRUVS program, including an associated metadata file that links each fish crop with its species, genus and family.

 The clips below were obtained from [here](https://data.jcu.edu.au/aims/Oceanic_Shoals_NERP/BRUVS/)